kumu/docs/guides/data-driven-decorations.md

 ## Decorate in the Basic Editor

-To open the Basic Editor, open your map and click the Settings icon <i class="fa fa-sliders"></i> on the right side of the map.
+To open the Basic Editor, open your map and click the Settings icon  on the right side of the map.

 ![basic editor](/images/overview-basic-editor.png)